 - Other sizes of the image you searched with

 What compatible browsers can you do this with?

 You can do this on most browsers such as:

-Now, this gets interesting when your doing research, for example, suppose you want to do some research on someone in your niche to see what sites, social profiles etc they have.
+Now, this gets interesting when you doing research, for example, suppose you want to do some research on someone in your niche to see what sites, social profiles etc they have.

 How to do the google images search

-To do the search first open a tab in chrome or Firefox for google images.
+To do the search first open a tab in chrome or Firefox and click the icon for google images.

 And then open another tab and head over to Amazon and do a search say on email marketing.
 Here the top search is for The 1-Page Marketing Plan.

 From here we can then click on the title of the book to check the author